Hierarchical Message-Passing Graph Neural Networks: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) have become a promising approach to machine learning with graphs.
-Since existing GNN models are based on flat message-passing mechanisms, two limitations need to be tackled.
-One is costly in encoding global information on the graph topology.
-The other is failing to model meso- and macro-level semantics hidden in the graph, such as the knowledge of institutes and research areas in an academic collaboration network.
-To deal with these two issues, we propose a novel \textit{Hierarchical Message-Passing Graph Neural Networks} framework.
-The main idea is to generate a hierarchical structure that re-organises all nodes in a graph into multi-level clusters, along with intra- and inter-level edge connections.
-The derived hierarchy not only creates shortcuts connecting far-away nodes so that global information can be efficiently accessed via message passing, but also incorporates meso- and macro-level semantics into the learning of node embeddings.
-We present the first model to implement this framework, termed \textit{Hierarchical Community-aware Graph Neural Network} (HC-GNN), based on hierarchical communities detected from the graph.
-Experiments conducted on eight datasets under transductive, inductive, and few-shot settings exhibit that HC-GNN can outperform state-of-the-art GNN models in network analysis tasks, including node classification, link prediction, and community detection.
+{ Graph Neural Networks (GNNs) have become a prominent approach to machine learning with graphs and have been increasingly applied in a multitude of domains.
+Nevertheless, since most existing GNN models are based on \textit{flat} message-passing mechanisms, two limitations need to be tackled: (i) they are costly in encoding long-range information spanning the graph structure; (ii) they are failing to encode features in the high-order neighbourhood in the graphs as they only perform information aggregation across the observed edges in the original graph.
+To deal with these two issues, we propose a novel \textit{Hierarchical Message-passing Graph Neural Networks} framework.
+The key idea is generating a hierarchical structure that re-organises all nodes in a flat graph into multi-level super graphs, along with innovative intra- and inter-level propagation manners.
+The derived hierarchy creates shortcuts connecting far-away nodes so that informative long-range interactions can be efficiently accessed via message passing and incorporates meso- and macro-level semantics into the learned node representations.
+We present the first model to implement this framework, termed \textit{Hierarchical Community-aware Graph Neural Network} (HC-GNN), with the assistance of a hierarchical community detection algorithm.
+The theoretical analysis illustrates HC-GNN's remarkable capacity in capturing long-range information without introducing heavy additional computation complexity.
+Empirical experiments conducted on $9$ datasets under transductive, inductive, and few-shot settings exhibit that HC-GNN can outperform state-of-the-art GNN models in network analysis tasks, including node classification, link prediction, and community detection.
+Moreover, the model analysis further demonstrates HC-GNN's robustness facing graph sparsity and the flexibility in incorporating different GNN encoders.

 }